H. D. Smith & Co.

 H. D. Smith & Co. was a tool manufacturing company based in Plantsville, Connecticut, founded by Henry D. Smith in 1850.

 H.D.
-Smith & Co. hardware works was originally in Meriden, Connecticut began as a supplier to the carriage makers of New Haven, Connecticut.
+Smith & Co. hardware works was originally in Meriden, Connecticut, and began as a supplier to the carriage makers of New Haven, Connecticut.
 H.D.
-Smith later moved to Plantsville, Connecticut where the company originally used leased facilities until they were able to move into the H.D.
+Smith later moved to Plantsville, Connecticut, where the company originally used leased facilities until they were able to move into the H.D.
 Smith & Co. works.

-H. D. Smith was one of the originators of the drop-forging process, and was described by The New York Times as being one of the pioneers of the carriage Hardware industry.
+H. D. Smith was one of the originators of the drop-forging process, and was described by The New York Times as being one of the pioneers of the carriage hardware industry.

-Around 1900 the company shifted production to bicycle parts and tool kits for automobiles.
+Around 1900, the company shifted production to bicycle parts and tool kits for automobiles.